Workshops

 ID: 5980WEB

-In this interactive webinar, clinicians will define and develop their role as the adoption therapist in relation to working with foster and adoptive families.
-Clinicians will describe the impact of secrecy on a child and learn techniques for talking with children about their difficult and traumatic histories in a developmentally appropriate way.
-Clinicians will identify the importance of developing the child’s personal narrative to help them make sense of their past and process the multiple losses they have experienced.
-Clinicians will also learn techniques to prepare children and families for transitions and necessary good byes; this may include leaving a foster home or group home, a good bye/closure visit with a birth family, or moving to a select home.
-Experiential activities will be integrated into the workshop to expand the clinician’s toolkit in working with families as they transition through adoption.
+Formerly titled: Preparing Children for Adoption.
+Whatever our role, all professionals interacting with foster and adoptive children have an opportunity to contribute to a child’s understanding of why they must transition to a new placement.
+While society may minimize the trauma, loss and grief being separated from attachment figures brings, it is our responsibility to acknowledge the complexity and ambiguous loss that comes with transitions for children who have already experienced so much loss and change.
+In this interactive webinar, clinicians will learn ways to help children and families prepare for and process endings and beginnings.
+Clinicians will learn techniques for talking with children about their difficult and traumatic histories in a developmentally appropriate way to help them process the multiple losses they have experienced.
+Clinicians will also learn techniques to prepare children and families for transitions and necessary good byes; this may include leaving a foster home or group home, a final visit with a birth family, placement with a kinship caregiver, reunification with a birth parent, an adoption disruption or moving to an adoptive home.
+Experiential activities will be integrated into the workshop to expand the clinician’s toolkit in working with families as they prepare children for necessary transitions and goodbyes.
 [Elective for Adoption Certificate Program]

 Fee: $60.00